 For operations records, staff will also follow established SOPs to scan physical records onto a computer, store scanned files on the cloud, store physical records in organized files, and enter relevant information into spreadsheets or tracking software for process oversight, incident response tracking, and all other operations.
-Operations records include but are not limited to: SOPs, cultivation records, processing and manufacturing records, testing orders and results, product formulations, labels, waste logs, transportation manifests, dispensing records, and plans of correction.
-TLCO will provide scanners for staff use with operations records.
+Operations records include but are not limited to those containing: SOPs, cultivation, processing and manufacturing information, testing orders and results, product formulations, labels, waste logs, transportation manifests, dispensing records, and plans of correction.
+TLCO's facilities will contain multiple scanners for use in scanning said records or information into the system.
 Staff will upload scanned files to TLCO's cloud-based digital document storage system as instructed in SOPs.
 Staff will store physical copies of relevant records in their respective production areas (e.g., cultivation records in the cultivation area, extraction records in the extraction area).
 The physical filing system for each production area will mirror the organization of the digital storage system.